Putin warns Merkel not to interfere in Belarus

 “While discussing the tensions in Belarus, Vladimir Putin emphasised that it is unacceptable to intervene into the domestic affairs of Belarus and to put pressure on the Belarusian authorities.
 Both presidents confirmed their interest in the prompt resolution of the existing issues,” the Russian Foreign Ministry press service reported after the call with Macron was over.

 In lieu of an IMF programme, Belarus is very dependent on Russia.
 President Alexander Lukashenko has continuously rebuffed approaches from the IMF for a standby agreement (SBA) and turned to Russia for the bulk of his country’s sovereign borrowing.
-The state has issued bonds on the Russian ruble-denominated debt market and while Minsk has issued two eurobonds on the international debt markets, the bulk of its funding comes from the Russia-led Eurasia Fund for Stabilisation and Development – a sort of Eastern European version of the IMF – as well as direct borrowing from the Russian government.
-Nevertheless those financing relations have not been running smoothly.
+The state has issued bonds on the Russian ruble-denominated debt market and while Minsk has issued two Eurobonds on the international debt markets, the bulk of its funding comes from the Russia-led Eurasia Fund for Stabilisation and Development – a sort of Eastern European version of the IMF – as well as direct borrowing from the Russian government.
+Nevertheless, those financing relations have not been running smoothly.
 Russia caused a mini-debt crisis this year for Belarus after Moscow held up a $600mn loan to the Belarusian government after the two countries got into a noisy row over energy subsidies.
 Belarus has also turned to China for cash.
-China is its other major strategic partner and it is investing heavily in the local economy.
-Beijing even gifted Minsk a $200mn new national stadium this year.
+China is its other major strategic partner and Beijing is investing heavily in the local economy, even gifting Minsk a $200mn new national stadium this year.

-Tensions have risen since Belarus' self-appointed president Lukashenko in recent days called on Russia to support him as he continued to lose his grip on power.
+Tensions have risen since Belarus' self-appointed President Lukashenko in recent days called on Russia to support him as he continued to lose his grip on power.
 The scenario has sparked speculation that Russia may invade and annex the country.

 As bne IntelliNews wrote in an op-ed this week “Will Russia invade Belarus?” that scenario is highly unlikely and has been debunked by most of the leading commentators on Russian affairs, including the Russian press.
-The speculation comes in the context of a Europe that has consumed years of press that demonises Russia, thus reigniting fears of a military clash afresh.
+The speculation comes in the context of a Europe that has consumed years of press that demonises Russia, thus reigniting fears of a military clash.

 EU starts to meddle